 4. Consist of bowlers that have a positive outlook, and that have good chemistry with each other.

-Join me next week when I'll be talking about "How to watch the path of the bowling ball".
+Join me next week when I'll be talking about "What Happens When A Bowling Ball Hits The Pins"?.

 Good Luck and High Scoring.